sneakygithub/TicTacToelm/README.md

   Tests are built with elm's built-in test suite.
 Use `$ elm-test` to run the test suite.

- A thorough minimax test has been included, but is currently being skipped for performance.
-To run this test, navigate to the file `/tests/Unbeatability/UnbeatabilityTest.elm` and remove `skip <|` from in front of the test in the file.
+ A thorough minimax test has been included.
+To skip for performance, navigate to the file `/tests/Unbeatability/UnbeatabilityTest.elm` and add `skip <|` in front of the `test` in the file.

 ## Built With: